beta-europe/italy.beta-europe.org/_posts/2018-12-04-europe-moves-to-trento-what-happened-during-meut-s-third-edition.md

 However, after this big success we knew we wanted something more.
 Of course, Italian is our mother tongue, but we wanted to be international: this is the reason why we **switched to English** for the **second edition**.
 It is not easy at all to force a group of mostly Italian students to speak a different language, yet after some warnings and solicitations, we actually realised they were starting to talk in English even outside the simulation.

-Thanks to this project of the UniT, many young people got to know **BETA Italy** and after this great experience they decided to become part of our association.
+Thanks to this project hold in the UniT, many young people got to know **BETA Italy** and after this great experience they decided to become part of our association.

 For the **third edition** we decided to keep using English as the official language and thus we continued with the internationalization we began in November 2017.
 \